Drexan95/Search_Engine-Skillbox-diploma/readme.md

 Lombok.

-__SpringBoot app Search engine scan the sites given in application.yml file using ForkJoinPool, collect text from html files and extracts lemmas from it using morphology library and store in MySQL database RestControllers provides interface to search pages by query request,application calculates relevancy  and return sorted pages with small snippet of text where words occur._
+__SpringBoot app Search engine scan the sites given in application.yml file using ForkJoinPool, collect text from html files and extracts lemmas from it using morphology library and store in MySQL database.
+RestControllers provides interface to search pages by query request,application calculates relevancy  and return sorted pages with small snippet of text where words occur._
 _API also provides opportunity to set limit of the results, offset the results and choose specific website.__